Image

 Networking at IIED events

-This challenge is especially acute for developing economies, which face the double challenge of reducing their high vulnerability to climate risks while building basic infrastructure, managing debt and developing sustainable economies.
+This challenge is especially acute for developing economies, which must navigate rising climate risks alongside debt pressures and the need for sustainable growth.

 Climate Finance Unwrapped (Photo: UN Climate Change - Kamran Guliyev)